Titane: Plot

 Vincent takes Alexia to the station where he lives and works, and introduces her to his men.
 The firefighters are puzzled by the mute, androgynous, and apparently traumatized "Adrien", but they refrain from questioning the captain's behavior.
 Alexia becomes an apprentice at the station, under Vincent's supervision.
 As Vincent gives more responsibility to his "son" over the other experienced firefighters, one firefighter confronts Vincent about "Adrien's" identity.
-However, Vincent immediately shuts him down and tells him to never speak of his son.
+However, Vincent immediately shuts him down and tells him to never speak of his son again.

 Vincent tries to preserve his strength by injecting steroids into his aging body, but he finds that he seems to be building an immunity to them.
 Alexia is increasingly disturbed by his possessiveness and considers escaping from the fire station.
 However, after Vincent experiences an arrhythmia after injecting a large dose of steroids, Alexia decides to stay with him.

 Vincent's long-estranged ex-wife comes to see her "son", and ends up discovering a now-heavily pregnant Alexia without her body taped down.
-She nevertheless keeps the secret for herself, not wishing to interfere with her ex-husband's delusion, and begs Alexia to take care of him.
+She nevertheless keeps the secret to herself, not wishing to interfere with her ex-husband's delusion, and begs Alexia to take care of him.
 Vincent eventually acknowledges his delusion, telling Alexia that "whoever you are, you are my son."
 When he inadvertently uncovers her breasts, he is shocked but continues caring for her.

 At a party at the fire station, the firefighters urge "Adrien" to dance to the music.
 Alexia performs her showgirl choreography, confusing everyone.
 Vincent, disappointed, walks out of the crowd.
 After the party, Alexia has sex with a fire engine.

 Alexia's body gradually breaks down, as the skin of her stomach tears to reveal new metal plates.
-When her pregnancy comes to term, Alexia reveals her real name to Vincent, briefly attempting to seduce him and then begging for his help.
+When her pregnancy comes to term, Alexia reveals her real name to Vincent, briefly attempting to seduce him and before begging him for help as she goes into active labor.
 Vincent helps Alexia give birth, the titanium side of her skull splitting open on her final push, killing her.
 The newborn's body appears with patches of titanium on its body.
 Vincent says repeatedly to the baby, "I'm here."